-Other income, net increased for the three and nine months ended April 30, 2024 compared to the same periods in 2023 primarily due to higher interest income as a result of higher interest rates and higher average cash, cash equivalent, and investment balances for the three and nine months ended April 30, 2024 compared to the same periods in 2023.
+Other income, net increased for the three months ended October 31, 2024 compared to the same period in 2023 primarily due to higher interest income as a result of higher average cash, cash equivalent, and investment balances for the three months ended October 31, 2024 compared to the same period in 2023.
+The increase was further driven by increased gains from our non-designated derivative instruments and investments, partially offset by increased foreign currency exchange losses for the three months ended October 31, 2024 compared to the same period in 2023.

-PROVISION FOR (BENEFIT FROM) INCOME TAXES
+PROVISION FOR INCOME TAXES